matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

   proposes allowing users to join a room based on their membership in a space (as defined in [MSC1772](https://github.com/matrix-org/matrix-doc/pull/1772)).

-### Events to include in the stripped state
+### Stripped state definitions and recommended events

-It is also proposed to create a single definition for what stripped state events should be provided to be potential joiners.
-Thus, it is recommended (although not required<sup id="a0">[0](#f0)</sup>) that homeserver implementations include the following as stripped state events:
+It is also proposed to create a single definition of what the stripped state of a room is and for what events should be included in the stripped state to be potential joiners.

+The stripped state of a room is a list of simplified state events to help a potential joiner identify the room.
+These state events may only have the `sender`, `type`, `state_key` and `content` keys present.
+These events do not replace any state that the client already has for the room, for example if the client has archived the room.

+It is recommended (although not required<sup id="a0">[0](#f0)</sup>) that homeserver implementations include the following events as part of the stripped state of a room:

 * Create event (`m.room.create`)<sup id="a1">[1](#f1)</sup>
 * Join rules (`m.room.join_rules`)